|

 in Holland's creative and buzzing electro capital Rotterdam.

-Holland's second biggest city, in its south west - birthplace of the great Dutch humanist
+Holland's second biggest city, in its South West - birthplace of the great Dutch humanist

 Erasmus, and home to around two thirds of a million - punches well above its gay weight!